 With a 720 credit score and a steady income, you should have little trouble securing a credit card with a low interest rate, a high credit limit and good rewards.

 Here are the best credit cards for a 720 credit score:

-The best credit card for a 500 credit score is a secured credit card.
-Designed specifically for people with bad credit, secured cards provide the best opportunity for someone with a credit score of 500 (or below) to rebuild their credit standing, thanks to high approval odds and monthly reporting to the major credit bureaus.… read full answer
+The best credit card for a 500 credit score is Discover it® Secured Credit Card because it has a $0 annual fee and rewards cardholders with 1 - 2% cash back on purchases.
+Secured cards generally provide the best opportunity for someone with a credit score of 500 (or below) to rebuild their credit standing, thanks to high approval odds and monthly reporting to the major credit bureaus.… read full answer

 The easiest unsecured credit cards to get generally work best for minor emergencies.
 You will only receive a small amount of spending power, after all.

 Unsecured credit cards for people with bad credit also tend to be very expensive, charging lots of fees and high interest rates.
 So, if you don’t need a small emergency loan, the best course of action is to improve your credit inexpensively with a secured card.
 Secured cards are cheaper than unsecured cards, build credit just as effectively, and offer the closest thing you’ll find to guaranteed approval.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.